yueyan615/PROHI-dashboard-group777/README.md

   - Plotly v6.2.0
   - Scikit-Learn v1.7.0
   - shap v0.48.0
+  - xgboost v3.0.5

 ### Installation

 Run the commands below in a terminal to configure the project and install the package dependencies for the first time.

-If you are using Mac, you may need to follow install Xcode.
+If you are using macOS, you may need to install **Xcode Command Line Tools** and **OpenMP (libomp)** to support XGBoost.

 Check the official Streamlit documentation [Streamlit](https://docs.streamlit.io/get-started/installation/command-line#prerequisites).

 1. Create the environment with `python -m venv env`
 2. Activate the virtual environment for Python